deborahlim/tgc-assignment-1/README.md

 - Type of custom marker

-  - Each Layer group has a different coloured marker and unique icon
+  1. Each Layer group has a different coloured marker and unique icon

 - Directions Functionality (Mapbox.js Directions Plugin)

 - Food Recommendations Search Functionality (Foursquare Places API)

-- Tourist Attraction Details Box
+- Tourist Attraction Details Box (Data from tourist attraction kml file)

-- Marker Pop Up Information from external data
+- Marker Pop Up Information from (Data from respective geojson, kml file)

 - Use of model view controller
-  - Data file: Functions to get external data
+  - Data file: Functions to load and manipulate external data
-  - View file: To build the map layers
+  - View file: Function build the permanent map layers, and add them to the map
-  - Helper file: Single purpose functions to help with event listeners and manipulating DOM
+  - Helper file: Single purpose functions to help with manipulating DOM and CSS and adding and removing layers from the map
-  - Script: high level functions e.g. Initialise Map
+  - Script file: Manager file, Uses functions from all the files to render the overall application

 UX / UI ( Structure, Skeleton, Features)